ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 # Extensions

 Now, each node has a demand $d_v$.
 If the demand is negative, the flow in - flow out is the demand.
-If demand is 0, then
+If demand is 0, then flow in - flow out = 0. finally, if demand